jsommers/fs/README.md

 `fs` supports a DOT configuration file syntax as well as a (basically equivalent) JSON syntax.
 For now, config file syntax is undocumented; take a look at the examples and our 2011 INFOCOM paper: http://dx.doi.org/10.1109/INFCOM.2011.5935055

-To use the OpenFlow extensions (aka fs-sdn), you'll need to clone the POX git repository and point your PYTHONPATH to it.  `fs` currently is only tested with the betta branch (currently default branch) of POX.
+To use the OpenFlow extensions (aka fs-sdn), you'll need to clone the POX git repository and point your PYTHONPATH to it.  `fs` currently is only tested with the betta branch of POX.
 Once you've done those things, there are two example configurations in the `conf` folder that should work out-of-the-box:

     $ git clone git://github.com/noxrepo/pox.git ../pox
     $ export PYTHONPATH=`pwd`/../pox